This post pertains only to Camas High School Knowledge Bowl

-After competition, we will have dinner en route to home at Vernie’s Pizza (see the note about ordering below), then return to CHS between 7 and 8:00 PM.
+After competition, we will have dinner on the way home at Ichi 21 Teriyaki, returning to CHS between 6:30 and 7:00 PM.
 Students should plan on either bringing their own lunch, dinner food, and snacks AND/OR money for those meals.
 For a more detailed listing of the day’s events, please see below.

-For JV, this tournament will conclude the regular and post season, as well as practices for the year.
-If Varsity qualifies a team for State, we will focus on having Varsity only practices for the next few weeks leading up to the 03/17/18 State Tournament.
+For all of our JV teams, this tournament will conclude the regular and postseason, as well as practices for the year.
+If Varsity qualifies a team for State, we will focus on having Varsity only practices for the next few weeks leading up to the 03/19/22 State Tournament.

 As usual, if you can’t make it to this tournament for any reason, please let me AND your team know immediately.
 Last year this tournament was on the the first day of spring practice, and I think that’s also true this year.
 If that’s the case, please communicate with your coaches to let them know of your interest and that you’ll be with them the very next day.
 It’s important that you uphold your commitment to Knowledge Bowl.
-I’m sure your coaches will understand, since they’ll be looking for that same level of commitment from you in your sport.
+I’m sure your coaches will understand, since they’ll also be looking for and expecting that same level of commitment from you in their sport/activity.

 Nice season, CHS Knowledge Bowl.
 Let’s finish strong!

 - 8:45 – Released from first period through sixth period; report immediately to flag pole for bus loading.

 - 10:15 – Arrive at Lower Columbia College Gym, deliver equipment and meet materials, pick up packets, eat sack lunch and/or visit grocery store across the street

 - 11:30 – Opening and Welcome Assembly (All Varsity and JV teams) – LCC Gym

 - 12:00 – Written Round Begins – LCC Gym (Varsity & JV)

 - 1:00 – Oral Round #1 – Assigned Rooms